What Output Options are there for Production?

 These top-level variables are available in the template:

-- a counter that starts at 1 and gets incremented for each generated file (equivalent to%idx
+• idx - a counter that starts at 1 and gets incremented for each generated file (equivalent to %idx)

-- when outputting layers to separate files, this variable contains either theoutput-name
+• layer_output_name - when outputting layers to separate files, this variable contains either the output-name attribute of the layer, or the value of the name attribute if no output-name is explicitly defined.

 Old-style escapes are still supported, but cannot be mixed with liquid (you can use either liquid or the escape codes, but not both in the same filename template).